railsuser2014/openobject-doc-book-en/0/index.rst

 ..
 We have contracts with different publishers in different countries to sell and
 .. distribute paper or electronic based versions of this book (translated or not)
 .. in bookstores.
-This helps to distribute and promote the Open ERP product.
+This helps to distribute and promote the OpenERP product.
 It
 .. also helps us to create incentives to pay contributors and authors using author
 .. rights of these sales.